KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="GltfState.ToneMaps.NONE"></a>

 #### ToneMaps.NONE
-Linear mapping clamped at white
+Linear mapping, clamped at 1.0 per channel

 **Kind**: static property of [<code>ToneMaps</code>](#GltfState.ToneMaps)
 <a name="GltfState.DebugOutput"></a>